OctopusDeploy/blog/blog/2020-08/spring-environment-configuration/index.md

 Creating environment agnostic application packages that support local development with no special tooling provides developers with a straight forward clone, build, run workflow, while also allowing a single compiled application to be deployed in many environments with any specific configuration needed.
 In this post we looked at a typical example pushing variables into XML and YAML files, and pulling variables into a YAML template.
 We also saw how the custom deployment scripts can be used to replace a local development configuration file with an environment specific one.

 With the ability in Octopus 2020.4 to push variables into XML, YAML and Properties files, it is easier than ever to create environment agnostic Java packages.
-Meanwhile the new [Octostache filters](https://octopus.com/docs/projects/variables/variable-filters#VariableSubstitutionSyntax-Providedfilters) of `YamlSingleQuoteEscape`, `YamlDoubleQuoteEscape`, `PropertiesKeyEscape` and `PropertiesValueEscape` allow variables to be pulled into templates taking care of and format specific escaping that is required.
+Meanwhile the new [Octostache filters](https://octopus.com/docs/projects/variables/variable-filters#VariableSubstitutionSyntax-Providedfilters) of `YamlSingleQuoteEscape`, `YamlDoubleQuoteEscape`, `PropertiesKeyEscape` and `PropertiesValueEscape` allow variables to be pulled into templates taking care of any format specific escaping that is required.

-We hope this new functionality will enhance you Java deployments by making deployments to multiple environments smooth and painless.
+We hope this new functionality will enhance your Java deployments by making deployments to multiple environments smooth and painless.

 Happy deployments!